Ecotone

 Reed beds are a common form of lakeside ecotone.
 The beds tend to accumulate organic matter which is then colonised by trees, forcing the reeds further into the lake.

 An ecotone is a transitional area between two plant communities, where these meet and integrate.
-Examples include areas between grassland and forest, estuary and lagoon, and freshwater and sea water.
+Examples include estuary, lagoon, areas between grassland and forest, and areas between freshwater and sea water.
 An ecotone may be narrow or wide, and it may be local (the zone between a field and forest) or regional (the transition between forest and grassland ecosystems).
 An ecotone may appear on the ground as a gradual blending of the two communities across a broad area, or it may manifest itself as a sharp boundary line.

 Etymology

 The word ecotone was coined (and its etymology given) in 1904 in "The Development and Structure of Vegetation" (Lincoln, Nebraska: Botanical Seminar) by Frederic E. Clements.
 It is formed as a combination of ecology plus -tone, from the Greek tonos or tension – in other words, a place where ecologies are in tension.